library(lme4); library(lmerTest); library(emmeans)

 This looks good.

-Next step is to inspect the independent variables and make sure the expected levels are present in the data.
+we are inspecting levels of independent variables to make sure the expected levels are present in the data.

 table(data1$d, data1$n, data1$p, data1$k)